umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors/XPath-CheckBox-List.md

 The XPath expression should select the nodes for the editor to choose from.

-The expression is evaulated by using [uQuery.GetNodesByXPath](../../../../Reference/Querying/uQuery/Content/Nodes.md) This method provides some very useful tokens such as $ancestorOrSelf which allow complex expressions.
+The expression is evaluated by using [uQuery.GetNodesByXPath](../../../../Reference/Querying/uQuery/Content/Nodes.md) This method provides some very useful tokens such as $ancestorOrSelf which allow complex expressions.

 An example might be to select news items (document type alias of "NewsItem") that are descendants of the same level 1 node as the one being edited, `$ancestorOrSelf/ancestor-or-self::*[@level=1]/NewsItem`